jc-sot/rally/README.md

 ## Part 3: Questions
-Three points are awarded for the first team that solves a question, then two points, then one point.
+Three points are awarded for the first team that solves a question, then two points for the second team, then one point for all other teams that solve the question.
 Good luck!
   * [Question 1](https://jc-sot.github.io/rally_2023/questions/q1)
   * [Question 2](https://jc-sot.github.io/rally_2023/questions/q2)
   * [Question 3](https://jc-sot.github.io/rally_2023/questions/q3)